Bedford, Indiana

 Bedford is a city in Shawswick Township and the county seat of Lawrence County, Indiana, United States.
 In the 2020 census, the population was 13,792.
 That is up from 13,413 in 2010.
 Bedford is the principal city of the Bedford, IN Micropolitan Statistical Area, which comprises all of Lawrence County.

-Early history
+History

-Bedford was laid out as a town and the county seat of Lawrence County, Indiana, United States around 1825.
+Bedford was laid out as a town and the county seat of Lawrence County, Indiana, United States in 1825.
 The original county seat was in Palestine, four miles to the south, but was moved, at the urging of the legislature, to a new location as the original location near the White River was deemed unhealthy because of malaria spread by mosquitoes.
 The new site was named Bedford at the suggestion of a prominent local businessman, Joseph Rawlins, who had relocated to the area from Bedford County, Tennessee.
 It incorporated as a town in 1864 and received its city charter in 1889.
 Bedford was a stop on the Underground Railroad.